Helen Gym: Early career and activism

-Philadelphia City Council (2016-2022)
+Philadelphia City Council (2016–2022)

 In November 2015, Gym was elected to the Philadelphia City Council as an at-large member.
 Despite not being endorsed by the Philadelphia Democratic Party, she finished in 5th place out of 16 candidates.
 Her campaign was supported by labor leader Johnny Dougherty and IBEW Local 98.
 She ran on a platform of housing reform and education.
 She said that she was inspired to run in order to ensure that Philadelphia's communities have an equal voice to wealthy entities and lobbyists.
 She proposed a fair standard of living, especially for schoolchildren, and to combat hunger, lack of housing, and poverty.

-In 2016, Gym clashed with the owners of the popular Philadelphia food truck, Wheely Wheely Good.
-Gym said that the food truck, which is owned by two Asian-Americans, has a name that is "super-racist" and threatened to have them banned from certain events.
-The owners contend that restaurant's name comes from the fact it is a restaurant on wheels.

 Following the aftermath of the 2017 Unite the Right rally in Charlottesville, Virginia, Gym posted on Twitter, "All around the country, we're fighting to remove the monuments to slavery & racism.
 Philly, we have work to do.
 Take the Rizzo statue down", referring to a statue of former Philadelphia mayor, Frank Rizzo.
 Her efforts to remove both the Frank Rizzo mural and Frank Rizzo statue began in 2016.

+Gym authored Fair Workweek legislation which established regulations pertaining to scheduling of work for hourly workers.
+It passed the City Council in December 2018 by a 14–3 margin, with the three votes in opposition coming from the three Republican members of the City Council.
+It was signed into law by Mayor Jim Kenney on December 20, 2018.